Vlad-Orlov/sky_tracker/README.md

 # sky_tracker
-GOTO system for my telescope base on Raspberry Pi
+GOTO system for my telescope based on Raspberry Pi

 ## Usage
 To start using the existing code, create observer_location.json file with the following structure: